2018CS303/assignments-vibhavagarwal5/Assignment2_1.md

     - Go to [ngrok's official site](https://ngrok.com/download) and follow the instructions to install ngrok.
     <br>OR<br>
     Go [here](https://www.npmjs.com/package/ngrok) to download ngrok as a `npm package`.
-    - Then do `ngrok http 8080` (coz 8080 is Jenkins port which has to be mapped to a public IP) and then you will get a public IP of the form `http://<SOMETHING>.ngrok.io` and then use this in the github webhooks.
+    - Then do `ngrok http 8080` (because 8080 is Jenkins port which has to be mapped to a public IP) and then you will get a public IP of the form `http://<SOMETHING>.ngrok.io` and then use this in the github webhooks.

 ## Post Build Actions - Extended Email Notification
 Steps to setup Extended Email Notifications as a post build action have been documented below.
 Extended Email Notifications allow us to send customized email notifications after the build process.